Overview of The Problem

 - Loss of energy

-Like tuberculosis (TB), nontuberculous mycobacteria (NTM) infection also affects the lungs.
+Like tuberculosis (TB), nontuberculous mycobacteria (NTM) and M. chimaera infections also affect the lungs.
 Because of that, the condition is often mistaken for TB initially.
 Only a doctor can properly diagnose and treat TB and NTM infections.

-The Stockert 3T Heater Cooler system has been under scrutiny from the FDA for years, but only recently did the federal agency issue a comprehensive look into how the machine was causing Mycobacterium chimaera (M. chimaera) infections.
-In a report published in October of 2016, FDA intended to “help prevent the spread of infection related to the use of these devices.”
+The Stockert 3T heater-cooler system has been under scrutiny from the FDA for years, but only recently did the federal agency issue a comprehensive look into how the machine was causing Mycobacterium chimaera (M. chimaera) infections.
+In a Safety Communication published in October of 2016, FDA intended to “help prevent the spread of infection related to the use of these devices.”
 The paper drew into question the safety of LivaNova PLC’s device by saying,

 “Although the water in the circuits does not come into direct contact with the patient, there is the potential for contaminated water to enter other parts of the device and aerosolize, transmitting bacteria through the air and through the device’s exhaust vent into the environment and to the patient.”

-The report went on to detail an admitted link between M. chimaera infections and the 3T system, by the device’s own manufacturer.
+The Safety Communication went on to detail a link between M. chimaera infections and the 3T system.

-All of this information concluded in a set of warnings for doctors and hospitals using the 3T system:
+The FDA concluded this information with the following set of warnings for doctors and hospitals using the 3T system: